 PhysioT Physiotherapy offers simple preventative and early stage treatments such as sports massage, deep tissue massage and trigger point release.
 Contact us for more information.

-On our “exercise guides” page, you will find links to some simple, common exercises for particular complaints and preparation for some common sports.
+On our “exercise guides” page, you will find links to some simple, common exercise for particular complaints and preparation for some common sports.
 There are also simple instruction videos to show you properly the exercises.
 If you have any concerns whatsoever however, you should consult a Healthcare Professional before undertaking exercise, and we would be happy to advise, we offer a free 15minute consultation.